Host/Hostess Interview Questions: Key Takeaways

 3. Can you describe a time you provided excellent customer service?

-- For employers: Assess the candidate’s commitment to guest satisfaction.
+- For employers: Check the candidate’s focus on guest satisfaction

-- For applicants: Share a specific example of exceeding guest expectations.
+- For applicants: Give an example of exceeding guest expectations.

 Example answer: "Once, I noticed a guest had a special occasion.
 I arranged a complimentary dessert and ensured their table was decorated, which made their evening memorable."